Fury, Sadness In Indonesia After FIFA Pulls Under-20 World Cup - UrduPoint

 "I am very disappointed because it has been my dream to watch Indonesia hosting a global football event," said 40-year-old supporter Jarnawi, who like many Indonesians goes by one name.

-The game in the country has long been dogged by shaky infrastructure and fan violence, and is still reeling from a deadly stadium stampede last year that killed more than 130 people.
+The game in the country has long been dogged by shaky infrastructure and fan violence.

 But it was the clash of politics and sport that ultimately cost it the tournament many had long hoped for.